 Favorite rides include the SoCal Rivera bike tour and, teens may particularly like the Cali Dreamin’ bike tour of both La Jolla and Pacific Beach.

-Other Fun Things to Do in San Diego with Teens and Tweens
+Other Fun Things to Do in San Diego With Teens and Tweens

 The best of the rest to put on your San Diego family travel bucket list.

-16. Padres Game or PETCO Park Tour
+18. San Diego Padres Game or Petco Park Tour

 If it’s baseball season and you’re in San Diego with teens or tweens, head to a Padres game.
 PETCO Park is conveniently located in downtown San Diego, near some of the city’s best shopping and restaurants.
 The park itself also houses smaller outlets of popular restaurants like Blue Water Seafood, Pizza Port, Lucha Libre, and many more.

+PETCO Park has been recognized as America’s No. 1 ballpark by USA Today.
 If the Padres aren’t playing, you can still take one of the daily guided, behind-the-scenes PETCO Park tours.

-17. La Jolla Zip Zoom (Seasonal)
+19. La Jolla Zip Zoom (Seasonal)

 It’s a day trip, but San Diego County is home to California’s longest zip line.
 The La Jolla Zip Zoom is located in Pauma Valley, about 90 minutes from downtown San Diego.